 Our favourite spot, the Aqua Loca beach bar, with designer beanbags, is the best place to enjoy incredible ocean views while sipping on ice-cold signature cocktails.

 This beach bar gets our vote for the most Instagrammable spot on the island!

 The stunning rim-flow pool has many sunbeds (see photos).
-Here you can enjoy specially created summer cocktails, snacks and traditional Greek food from a mouth-watering menu.
+Here you can enjoy summer cocktails, snacks and traditional Greek food from a mouth-watering menu.

 Who would enjoy this hotel in Milos?